sergiokopplin/indigo/src/_posts/2019-12-26-SiteRefresh.markdown

 ## TODOS

-- [ ] Finish converting codeblocks to Nord theme (finish the SASS)
+- [x] Finish converting codeblocks to Nord theme (finish the SASS)
-- [ ] Fix codeblock border
+- [x] Fix codeblock border
 - [ ] Convert site color scheme into Nord.
-- [ ] Figure out why SASS won't accept variables imported from SCSS?
+- ~~[ ] Figure out why SASS won't accept variables imported from SCSS?~~
 - [x] Get code blocks centered
 - [ ] Figure out why Jekyll/Kramdown is not converting fence blocks and only relying on Liquid-defined code blocks.
 - [x] Fix MathJax header script to use the right AMS formatting.

+## Building & Previewing Site

+I ran into a big barrier on Day 1 of this expedition: I simply _could not_ get a working version of Ruby on my local machine to behave and build the site.
+There were many version conflicts, and then my Brew-installed Ruby was fighting and conflicting with the MacOS system Ruby, and Gems were getting installed in unknown locations, etc.

+To overcome this, I went with a docker solution.
+Specifically, running the `jekyll/builder` image with the right ports exposed.

+{% highlight bash %}
+$ cd path/to/repo
+$ docker run --rm \
+ --publish 35729:35729 \
+ --publish=4000:4000 \
+ --volume="$PWD:/srv/jekyll" \
+ -it jekyll/builder:$JEKYLL_VERSION \
+ jekyll serve --config _config.yml,_config-dev.yml
+{% endhighlight %}

+I put this together in the new `serve` script.

 ## Code Blocks